 Joy’s Place had a great mix of plant-based and carnivorous meal options, along with acai bowls, coffee, several flavours of kombucha and some plant-based treats.
 I highly recommend the pineapple kombucha and one of their brownies.
 My guy said it was one of the best brownies he had ever had!

 Ok, I have to admit.
-This was our absolute favourite acai bowl.
+This was our fave acai bowl.
 So much so that we went back twice, they are THAT good.
 Choice has several different acai bowl options for you to choose from, and the option to add gluten free or paleo granola as extra cost.

 Their cold brew coffee is called “The Game Changer,” and is is ever.
 Blended with frothy macadamia nut milk, it is smooth and incredibly delicious.
 Kombucha is on tap in various flavours, and they offer full entree meals for lunch as well: kale salads, quinoa bowls, plant based sushi, and other goodies.